alexgcuevas/mystic-speculation/README.md

 ## Findings

-My best predictive model (RMLSE = 0.3 tested on Ixalan's cards, using cards printed before that) were these determinants of price:
+My best predictive model (rmsle = 0.3 tested on Ixalan's cards, using cards printed before that) were these determinants of price:
 * Tournament seasonality
 * Rarity
 * Engineered features